syncfusion-content/asp.net-core-docs/aspnet-core/ReportViewer/Getting-Started.md

 # Overview

 The ReportViewer is a visualization control to view the Microsoft RDL/RDLC format based report on a web page and it is powered by HTML5/JavaScript.
-This section explains how to add the ReportViewer component in ASP.NET Core MVC application along with simple example of display the invoice report from ASP.Core applcation.
+This section explains how to add the ReportViewer component in ASP.NET Core MVC application along with simple example of display the invoice report from ASP.Core application.

-N> Report Viewer control depdents the server side processing for report rendering.
+N> Report Viewer control depends the server side processing for report rendering.
 So, we should build the WebAPI service that compatible for report viewer.
 You can learn in this topic how can create the report viewer compatible WebApi Service with your application.

 ## Environment Setup